 How do I apply?

 - Phone screen.
-Once TLCAD has received all applications for the available dog from the applicant pool, phone screens will be conducted to help narrow down the applicants to the most suitable matches.
+Once TLCAD has received correspondence from all applicants interested in pursuing a dog, phone screens will be conducted to help narrow down the applicants to the most suitable matches.

 - In-home interview.
-In-home interviews are done prior to selecting the most suitable match.
+In-home interviews are conducted prior to selecting the most suitable match.

 **As our demand for service dogs far outweighs our supply, we encourage applicants to pursue applying for service dogs from multiple organizations to increase their likelihood of obtaining a service dog.
 For more information, please visit our resources page HERE.